 Details to follow.

 Before you enter your assigned corral, drop-off your pre-race/post-race clothing and belongings at the Baggage Check.
 While you run, your personal items will be held at Baggage Check and transported to the Finish Line for collection after the race.

 Each participant will receive a large, durable swag bag when you pick up your packet, this will serve as your bag on race day.
 The Baggage Check trucks will be arranged alphabetically near the Start Line.
 Attach your bag tag to your bag before you leave it with the volunteers at Baggage Check.
 While you’re running, your bag will be transported to the finish area.
 After the race, reclaim your checked bag at the designated Baggage Check area.

-Please note: DO NOT leave valuables, cash or jewelry in your bag.
+Please note: DO NOT leave valuables, cash or jewellery in your bag.
 The event is not responsible for any lost items.
 Bags must be claimed before close of the Finish Line Festival on race day.

 In an effort to provide every one of our participants with as comfortable a run as possible, a Wave Start will be incorporated for Rock ‘n’ Roll Dublin Half Marathon and 10K.

 Participants are assigned to an appropriate corral based on the projected finishing time submitted on their entry form.
 Typically, there are multiple waves assigned to several of the finishing times.
-All spectators should be aware of this when organizing their viewing schedule for the day.
+All spectators should be aware of this when organising their viewing schedule for the day.

 - When the gun fires, the first corral will be released.
 The rest of the participants will be held at the start line.

 - At pre-determined intervals the next corral will be released.